The Donation Tax Deduction: Don't Throw It Away!

 Sell Items for Cash

 If you're not going to take a tax deduction on your old clothing or other items, you can consider selling them for cash.
 Consignment shops will give you some money for gently used items, but you can also try selling clothing online.
 Websites like Poshmark and Tradesy cater to those interested in designer brands.
 You may also wish to try selling clothing or household items through an auction site such as eBay.
-Take pictures of your items and be honest about the current condition when asked by potential buyers.

 Rather than feeling overwhelmed by the amount of stuff in your closet, try to set a plan for how best to dispose of items or find a way to repurpose them.
 Don't just dump everything in the trash.
 Recycling, reusing and donating is a much more environmentally friendly way of discarding items – it can put some much needed cash in your pocket and also help others in need.